Five years ago.

 Indeed, it was a week of happenings.

-In just a few days, Julie gave her friends the full tour of all Northshore in the summertime had to offer, which included campus tours, shopping, restaurants, and plenty of sun.
-Being the first such trip Krysta had taken since entering college, she was game to tag along for everything, though she always kept supplies in her bag she could break out at moments when things settled down—and there were several.
-She read the latest volume of the International Journal of Robotics Research while Julie and Sydney tried on swimwear, she discreetly proofread a conference white paper while they hung out at a cafe, and she responded to mathematics subreddit posts over tapas.
+In just a few days, Julie showed her friends all summertime in Northshore had to offer: campus tours, shopping, restaurants, and plenty of sun.
+Being the first such trip Krysta had taken since entering college, she was game to tag along, though she kept supplies in her bag which she could break out at any opportunity—and there were plenty.
+She read the latest volume of the International Journal of Robotics Research while Julie and Sydney tried on swimwear.
+She discreetly proofread a conference white paper while they hung out at a cafe.
+She responded to mathematics subreddit on her tablet posts over tapas.

-On the final day of their trip, Julie introduced them to the Kellsburg freshwater quarry for a Sunday beach outing.
-As her two companions returned from a swim in the cool, clear water, Krysta reclined in a folding chair underneath a wide beach umbrella reviewing the set theory textbook she'd be using next fall as a TA for Math 161.
+On the final day of the trip, Julie introduced them to the Kellsburg freshwater quarry for a Sunday beach outing.
+As her companions returned from a swim in the crisp, clear water, Krysta reclined in a folding chair beneath a wide beach umbrella reviewing the set theory textbook she'd be using next fall as a TA for Math 161.
 Sydney and Julie sported their new swimwear while Krysta wore a long, loose button-up shirt and running shorts over a one-piece swimsuit.

 "You know, Krys," Sydney said as she applied a layer of sunscreen to her pale, freckled limbs.
 "It wouldn't hurt to step away from school for, I dunno, five waking minutes?"